dr1s/playmusic-downloader.py/README.md

 Will download all music to a directory called `download_dir`.
 If there are any preexisting songs they will be replaced.

+    usage: playmusicdl [arguments]
+      -r | --replace: replace already downloaded songs -o | --output output_dir : directory where files will be stored in -h | --help : shows this message
 ## Dependencies
 * gmusicapi
 * eyed3